Fly Fishing Leader Length: Ultimate Best Guide

 Start with the fish

 Different species behave differently.
-Trout in clear streams may require more delicate presentation than bass in stained water.
+Trout in clear streams may require a more delicate presentation than bass in stained water.
 Smallmouth around rocks may require abrasion resistance, while trout in shallow riffles may respond best to a softer, longer drift.

 Then look at the water